ekwan/PyQuiver/README.md

 * `scaling`: a linear factor by which to scale the frequencies
 * `frequency_threshold`: the threshold (in units cm^-1) that defines the cutoff between the small frequencies (corresponding to translation and rotation) and the normal vibrational mode frequencies (typical value: 50; tests show that projecting out rotations and translations have a negligible effect on the predictions.)
+* `imag_threshold`: the threshold (in units cm^-1) that defines the cutoff between small and large imaginary frequencies used to distinguish EIE from KIE calculations (typical value: 50)
 * `temperature`: the temperature in Kelvin
 * `reference_isoto[pomer/logue]`: possible values are `none` or the name of an isotopologue.
 If `none` is specified, the absolute KIEs will be reported.
 If the name of an isotopologue is specified, all KIEs will be divided the KIE values for this isotopologue.
 * `mass_override_isot[pomer/logue]`: possible values are "default" or the name of an isotopologue.
 If the value "default" is specified, the masses of the light isotopologue will be the defaults found in `weights.dat`.
 If the name of an isotopolgoue is given, then that isotopologue is then used to replace the default mass behaviour of PyQuiver at a particular atom.
 For example, if the isotopomer `C2` replaces carbon 2 with 13C, then specifying `mass_overide_isotopomer C2` will place carbon-13 at C2 *for every KIE calculation*.